mattrushdev/geepeeteejay/README.md

 # geepeeteejay

-Deploy GPTJ with Elastic Inference on Amazon SageMaker
+Deploy GPT-J with Elastic Inference on Amazon SageMaker